-20 Outrageous Looks That Prove the Met Gala Is the Only Fashion Event That Matters
+20 Looks That Prove the Met Gala Is the Only Red Carpet That Matters

 Would it surprise you to learn the theme had absolutely nothing to do with Marie Antoinette?

 It's impossible to pick SJP's most iconic Met Gala look.
 SJP is the Met Gala.
-(And if her headdresses keep getting bigger every year, we will absolutely tune in when it's 2025.)
+(And if her headdresses keep getting bigger every year, we will absolutely be tuning in 2025.)

 Say hello to your new supreme overlord, Space Admiral Anna Andromeda.